videojs/videojs-vr/README.md

 GearVR playback requires the latest Samsung Internet for Gear VR with WebVR support enabled.
 Go [here](https://mail.mozilla.org/pipermail/web-vr-discuss/2016-April/001054.html) for more info.

 ## Accessing the Camera Position
-The Three.js camera is exposed as a property `cameraVector` on the `vr` plugin namespace.
-For example, assuming the parent element for Video.js is `#video-container` the following code would return the current `cameraVector` value:
+The Three.js perspective camera and rotation values are exposed as the properties `camera` and `cameraVector` on the `vr` plugin namespace.

+For example, assuming the parent element for Video.js is `#video-container` the following code would return the current `camera` object:

+    document.getElementById('video-container').player.vr.camera

+and:

     document.getElementById('video-container').player.vr.cameraVector

+ would return the current `cameraVector` value:

-See `example-camera.html` for a working demo that logs camera position to the console every second.
+See `example-camera.html` for a working demo that logs camera object and rotation to the console every second.

 ## Credits ##